paytabscom/paytabs-ios-library-sample/README.md

 	```

-	* for recurring payment use
+	* For recurring payment use:

 	```swift
     PaymentManager.startRecurringCardPayment(on: self,